-Second, reviving Jewish communities in the FSU is especially challenging, since communism was even more devastating there than in Central and Eastern Europe.
-The system was in place longer-starting in 1917, instead of in 1945-and treated both organized religion and Jews more harshly.
+Yet nurturing caring communities in the FSU is challenging.
+Although the region has a large population of Jews - estimated to be almost 900,0001⁄2 - organized communal life was dormant at the end of the Soviet era.
+Communism was even more devastating there than in Central and Eastern Europe.
+The system was in place longer - starting in 1917, instead of in 1945 - and treated both organized religion and Jews more harshly.
 In response, many FSU Jews did not openly practice their religion, identify as Jews, or even tell their children they were Jewish.
+Ironically, even though the Soviet system was based on communitarian values, people were encouraged to look out for themselves - not their neighbors - in navigating the byzantine Soviet bureaucracy.